Your map guide to influencer-reviewed eats.

 Keith Lee, a former MMA fighter turned prominent food critic on TikTok.
 He is known for his videos eating takeout food across US cities in his car and giving honest reviews.
 Lee often has family members place takeout orders on his behalf to avoid preferential treatment from restaurant owners.
 Lee was included in the 2024 Forbes “30 Under 30” list under the category of Food & Drink due to his TikTok food reviews.

-Most popular platform: TikTok (16M+ followers)
+Most popular platform: TikTok (16M+ followers) (more on the “Keith Lee Effect“) (Map of Keith Lee)

 Mark Wiens is one of the most popular food vloggers in the world.
 His videos are full of delicious street food and travel tips.
 Wien’s journey from Phoenix, Arizona, via other countries, and ultimately to the vibrant streets of Bangkok has shaped his culinary adventures.